AlexisTM/untar/readme.md

 ### Cons
 * No extraction on disk
 * No compression (not needed in my project, if you need it, feel free to contribute !)
-* You probably need to overload the final funciton (in tarEntry) to fits your needs
+* You probably need to overload the final functon (in tarEntry) to fits your needs
-* Not final version, but usefull
+* Not final version, but useful

 Usage
 ---------